ThomasParkinson-Temple/ThomasParkinson-Temple/projects.md

 </p>

 <img src="Flint%20Map.png" alt="Flint Map">
+This was the map for the 3rd Mastery Assignment.
+For this assignment we had to create a map with data from the University of Michigan on which nieghborhooods of Flint were  most affected by toxic drinking water.
+To accomplish this we used the buffer and intersect functions that we had learned the previous week.
+Using these functions we were able to gather the areas of Flint that met the criteria set in assingment for possible water toxicity.

 <p style="text-align: center; margin: 50px 0;">
   <span style="display: block; width: 50%; height: 4px; margin: 0 auto; background: linear-gradient(to right, #f06, #4a90e2); border-radius: 2px;"></span>